Jyotirm0y/competitive-programming-1/README.md

 ## Code

 Preferably my solutions are written in C++.
-Whenever I find myself unable to solve some problem in plain C++, I switch to C or Java.
+Whenever I find myself unable to solve some problem in plain C++, I switch to Java.

 ## ICPC Veredicts